openrundev/docs/content/docs/Configuration/Authentication.md

 The format for the Single Sign-on URL is `<CALLBACK_URL>/_openrun/sso/<PROVIDER>/acs`.
 The SP Entity Id format is `<CALLBACK_URL>/_openrun/sso/<PROVIDER>/metadata`.
 The `PROVIDER` should have the `saml_` prefix.

-If using RBAC, ensure that the group info is available under the `groups` attribute.
+If using RBAC, ensure that the group info is available under the `groups` attribute, or set `groups_attr` as required.

+The service provide metadata is available for download at the `https://example.com:25223/_openrun/sso/saml_testokta/metadata` endpoint if the key and cert have been specified.